andyholmes/gnome-shell-extension-mconnect/README.md

 file sharing, notification sharing, sending of text messages and many other features.

-**NOTE:** This extension is still in an early stage of development.
+[MConnect](https://github.com/bboozzoo/mconnect) is a KDE Connect protocol implementation in Vala/C.

 ## Installation